steffendasenbrock/SynchronizationEarEEGAudioStreams/README.md

 # Overview

 This repository contains all scripts to reproduce the plots in the manuscript:
-Synchronization of Ear-EEG and Audio Streams in a Portable Research Hearing Device Steffen Dasenbrock, Sarah Blum, Paul Maanen, Stefan Debener, Volker Hohmann, and Hendrik Kayser
+Synchronization of ear-EEG and audio streams in a portable research hearing device Steffen Dasenbrock, Sarah Blum, Paul Maanen, Stefan Debener, Volker Hohmann, and Hendrik Kayser

 We also included the openMHA configurations used to control the Portable Hearing Laboratory in Timing Test Scenario III.